 Elizabeth Greynolds

 Elizabeth’s current passions in her work include fruit tree pruning, planting California natives, medicinal herbs, edible/scent/ornamental gardens, and, most importantly, helping her clients develop a deeper relationship with the ecosystem that is their garden.
-She hopes to inspire her clients, neighbors, and friends to feel like a part of all ecosystems they live within– their yard, their neighborhood, watershed, human community, and world.
+She hopes to inspire her clients, neighbors, and friends to feel like a part of all ecosystems they live within– their yard, their neighborhood, their watershed, the human community, and the world.
 She believes that finding beauty in a landscape can be as life sustaining as finding food there.